Skin blushing or flushing is a sudden reddening of the face, neck, or upper chest.

 Blushing; Flushing; Red face

-Blushing is a normal body response that may occur when you are embarrassed, angry, excited, or experiencing some other strong emotion.
+Blushing is a normal body response that may occur when you are embarrassed, angry, excited, or experiencing another strong emotion.

 Flushing of the face may also be associated with certain medical conditions.